anthony taguest·sydney --:--

 updated Jun 10, 2026

-Everyone assumes formal language is the hard part — all that keigo.
+Everyone assumes formal Japanese is the hard part, all that keigo.
 It’s backwards.
-Formal Japanese is rule-bound and learnable; casual is where you sound native or you don’t, and there’s no rulebook for じゃん vs よ vs 草.
+Formal Japanese is rule-bound and learnable.
+Casual is where you sound native or you don’t, and there’s no rulebook for じゃん vs よ vs 草.

-This is the whole reason tone-translator exists.
-A literal translator gives you stiff, textbook output that reads as non-native on sight.
-A chatbot can do better, but you re-explain “natural, casual, no romaji” every single time and the context drifts as the chat grows.
-The product is one tuned, hardened prompt for naturalness behind a one-tap interface — so casual comes out sounding like a person, every time.
+That’s the reason the tone translator exists.
+A literal translator gives you stiff textbook output that reads as non-native on sight.
+A chatbot can do better, but you re-explain “natural, casual, no romaji” every session and the context drifts as the chat grows.
+The product is one tuned, hardened prompt for naturalness behind a one-tap interface.

-The lesson generalises past Japanese: the impressive thing usually isn’t the formal, structured case.
-It’s the messy, unwritten, “you just have to know” case — and that’s the one worth building for.
+The general point: the impressive case usually isn’t the formal, structured one.
+It’s the messy “you just have to know” case, and that’s the one worth building for.

 the hub · warm terminal